Valerioageno/kingpin-react-form/README.md

 To see how it works with a real example check the [documentation](https://kingpin-react-form.vercel.app/docs/withFormer).

+## Contributing

+First off, thank you if you will consider to contribute to kingpin-react-form.

+There are many ways to contribute like implementing a new feature, fixing bugs, improving the test suite or refining the documentation with fixes or examples.

+The main kingpinp's purpose is to be lightweight, full of functionalities and easy to work with.
+Be sure to follow this guideline when you will do your implementation.

+Any contribution or help will be appreciated.

 ## License

 This project is licensed under the MIT License - see the